ThinkThinkAI/dbinfoz/README.md

 # 🌐 DBINFOZ Universal Database Adapter

-A simple and unified interface to interact with different types of SQL databases including PostgreSQL, MySQL, and SQLite.
+A simple and unified interface to interact with different types of SQL databases including PostgreSQL, MySQL, MSSQL, and SQLite.

 ## ✨ Features